 Firstly consider where your building/office is located, where the access points lie, what condition the property is in and note where weaknesses could be improved, for example, the recent scenes of rioting and looting across the UK highlight the importance of good quality, professionally fitted shutters and grilles for retail premises.

 Deterrence is one of the simplest tools used to prevent crime; CCTV is a valuable investment for any business.
 Whilst not apparently directly safeguarding your premises against intrusion, the sight of cameras and the ability to identify culprits is often enough to put off any would-be criminal.
-An MLA security expert would be able to offer advice on the fitting of such systems.
+An MLA security expert would be able to offer advice on the fitting of such crime prevention systems.
 Once you have considered these elements, ensure all fencing, gates, doors and windows are in a good state of repair or install new ones where need be.
 It is advisable to speak to a qualified security expert who will be able to offer independent advice as to what type of hardware you should be fitting to meet the needs of your business.

 One big consideration for business is how staff, suppliers, clients and visitors can access your building.
 Whether you use locks, electronic access or a manned reception it is vital a system works for the use of your building otherwise security will become a hindrance to every day operation.